Dronabinol (By mouth)

 - If you are taking this medicine for increasing appetite: Take this medicine 1 hour before lunch and 1 hour before dinner.
 For elderly patients, take this medicine 1 hour before dinner or at bedtime.

 - If you are taking this medicine for treatment of nausea and vomiting caused by cancer medicines: Take the first dose on an empty stomach, at least 30 minutes before a meal.
-After your first dose, you can be take it with or without food.
+After your first dose, you can take it with or without food.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.